Skip to content

 • C:\ProgramData\glouton\conf.d

-• /etc/glouton/glouton.conf: common default configuration and description of some customizable option.
+• /etc/glouton/glouton.conf: common default configuration and description of some customizable options.

-• /etc/glouton/conf.d/05-system.conf: default option for integration with system.
-For example it includes syslog logger.
+• /etc/glouton/conf.d/05-system.conf: default options for integration with the system.
+For example, it includes the syslog logger.

-• /etc/glouton/conf.d/30-install.conf: credentials used to communicate with Bleemeo Cloud platform.
+• /etc/glouton/conf.d/30-install.conf: credentials used to communicate with the Bleemeo Cloud platform.

-Bleemeo agent have a built-in web server, which provide a diagnostic page, available by default at http://localhost:8015/diagnostic
+The Bleemeo agent has a built-in web server which provides a diagnostic page, available by default at http://localhost:8015/diagnostic

-This page may helps you finding the issues you had.
+This page can help you find the issues you’re seeing.

-A diagnostic archive, which contains more details, including recent debug log messages is available.
-This archive is primarily targeted for Bleemeo support or Bleemeo agent developers.
+A diagnostic archive, which contains more details (including recent debug log messages), is also available.
+This archive is primarily aimed at Bleemeo support and Bleemeo agent developers.

-To retrieve the diagnostic.zip archive locally, you can do the following command:
+To retrieve the diagnostic.zip archive locally, run the following command:

 Terminal window